wacncontent/CustomizeTool/addCommentOutput/articles/cloud-services/cloud-services-model-and-package.md

 	ms.date="10/09/2015"
 	wacn.date=""/>

-# What is the Cloud Service model and how do I package it?
+# What is the Cloud Service <!-- deleted by customization model --><!-- keep by customization: begin --> Model <!-- keep by customization: end --> and how do I package it?
 A cloud service is created from three components, the service definition _(.csdef)_, the service config _(.cscfg)_, and a service package _(.cspkg)_.
 Both the **ServiceDefinition.csdef** and **ServiceConfig.cscfg** files are XML-based and describe the structure of the cloud service and how it's configured; collectively called the model.
 The **ServicePackage.cspkg** is a zip file that is generated from the **ServiceDefinition.csdef** and among other things, contains all of the required binary-based dependencies.
 Azure creates a cloud service from both the **ServicePackage.cspkg** and the **ServiceConfig.cscfg**.

 Once the cloud service is running in Azure, you can reconfigure it through the **ServiceConfig.cscfg** file, but you cannot alter the definition.